Sarah Huckabee Sanders to deliver GOP response to Biden's State of the Union address – KION546

 After being sworn in as governor, Sanders signed a flurry of executive orders, with one targeting critical race theory “to prohibit indoctrination” in schools and another barring the use of the term “Latinx” in official state documents.

-Another major public policy area of the speech is expected to be education and making clear that parental involvement in a child’s education is critical and that there is no place for government indoctrination in America’s schools.
+Another major public policy focus of the speech is expected to be education and making clear that parental involvement in a child’s education is critical.

 Republican congressional leaders Speaker Kevin McCarthy and Senate GOP leader Mitch McConnell announced earlier this month that Sanders would give the response for their party to the State of the Union.